By Abhishek Vishnoi

 However, among decliners, India's gold-based non-banking lenders slumped after the Reserve Bank of India tightened rules on Monday for such companies, in line with the recommendations of an internal panel.

-Bank shares also edged lower ahead of key central bank meetings: ICICI Bank Ltd and State Bank of India Ltd lost 0.8 percent each.
+Bank shares also edged lower ahead of key central bank meetings: ICICI Bank Ltd

 (Editing by Sunil Nair)